-Small and Medium Enterprises (SMEs) is an important component which supports economic progress in Indonesia, as evidenced by the issuance of Instruction of President of the Republic of Indonesia No. 10 in 1999 on the Empowerment of Small and Medium Enterprises.
+Small and Medium Enterprises (SMEs) is an important component which supports economic programs in Indonesia, as evidenced by the issuance of Instruction of President of the Republic of Indgrams and Nedium Enterprises.
 Through this Instruction, the government is seeking to improve small and medium enterprises into a strong, independent, and superior entity.
-The Instruction provides criteria used to classify a business as a medium-sized enterprise: that is the owner has a net worth between Rp.
-200,000,000 to Rp.
+The Instruction provides criteria used to classify a business on a medium-sized enterprise: that is the owner has a net worth between Rp.
+200,000 to Rp.
 10 billion and that net worth does not include land and buildings as a place of business.